-The interval between points in the track log must not exceed 5 seconds.
+The interval between points in the track log must be set to 5 seconds or less.

 A pilot's track log must contain sufficient track log points to verify all control features of the task that has been set, except that 4.3.2 may be applied for a start.
 In the event of doubt about track log validity 4.4.6 will apply.